Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: All Terrain/ Mud Terrain Hybrid

 One of the first questions I receive from new 4Runner owners is “What mod or upgrade should I do first?”
-And while that’s a pretty vague and usage-dependent question, I almost always tell them “Get new tires.”
-It’s probably the easiest and most needed upgrade from a from-the-factory ride.
+And while that’s a pretty vague and usage-dependent question, I almost always tell them, “Get new tires.”
+It’s probably the easiest and most needed upgrade from a factory ride.
 And after wrestling with options for my specific needs, I landed on the Nitto Ridge Grapplers.

 But where the Ridge Grappler really shines is on the ride.
-It has to be one of the quietest tires on the road for how aggressive it looks and for how well it performs off the road.
+It has to be one of the quietest tires on the road, given how aggressive it looks and how well it performs off-road.
 When I first put these tires on, I was amazed at just how little I DIDN’T notice them while driving.
 Even at highway speeds, there is little to no noticeable noise.
 And that is not an easy feat for a tire that looks this aggressive.
-And not only is the noise minimal, but the gas mileage didn’t take a plunge because of them either.
-In fact, when testing my fully-stock ride before and after installing the Ridge Grapplers, my miles per gallon didn’t change at all.
+And not only is the noise minimal, but the gas mileage hasn’t taken a plunge either.
+In fact, when testing my fully stock ride before and after installing the Ridge Grapplers, my miles per gallon didn’t change at all.
 Or if it did, it was so slight that I didn’t even notice.
 My heavy foot has more to blame than these tires.

 But the area that we don’t talk enough about with tires is the LOOK.
-And these tires just simply can’t be beaten on look.
+And these tires just can’t be beaten on looks.
 I’m aware it’s super “in vogue” right now to talk about Falken Wildpeaks, but seeing these on a vehicle side-by-side with mine, there’s just no comparison.
 They’re too square.
-The Ridge Grapplers have such a great shape to them.
+The Ridge Grapplers have such a great shape.
 They’re rounded out enough to mimic a true mud tire.
-They have sidewall styling that gives you a super aggressive look (plus each side of the tire is different — so options!).
+They have sidewall styling that gives you a super-aggressive look (plus, each side of the tire is different — so options!).
 And the tread pattern is so unmistakable.
-They just look GOOOOOOD.
+They look GOOOOOOD.
 There’s no denying it.

 But with lots of good, there’s always a sliver of bad.
 And so far, tread life has been the culprit.
-I’m roughly around the 25k mile mark on usage, and it’s been a mix of everything.
+I’m roughly around the 25k-mile mark on usage, and it’s been a mix of everything.
 But mostly daily driving and highway.
 And I hate to admit, that while they still have some life, there’s no way in the world they’re going to hit anywhere NEAR that 60k -mile mark that I was hoping for.
 And that’s with regular tire rotations.
-And while Nitto has one of the best Warranties in the industry, actually being able to use it sounds like a real nightmare.
-So tread life I’m still on the fence about.
+And while Nitto has one of the best Warranties in the industry, actually using it sounds like a real nightmare.
+So, tread life, I’m still on the fence about.
 But my best guess is that I’ve got another 10k to 15k miles left at best.
 But that might even be pushing it.

 So overall, I’m a big Ridge Grappler fan.
 Mostly good.
 A little bad.
-But overall a really tough tire to beat.
+But overall, it’ll be a really tough tire to beat.

 5. Steve Kpa (@Anchr3d) Cooper